Editorial: Texting while driving should become a primary offense

 Obviously, anyone who drives knows this unsafe practice is far more widespread.
 We’ve all seen close calls, if not accidents.

-Rep. Toledo's bill would bring dramatic change: Beyond texting, it would forbid drivers from some much as holding smartphone when behind the wheel.
+Rep. Toledo’s bill would bring dramatic change: Beyond texting, it would forbid drivers from so much as holding a smartphone when behind the wheel.

 “This bill is a hands-free ban, so it doesn’t matter what you’re doing,” Toledo said.